nathaniel-heatwole/Terrorism_risk_management/README.md

 • New models: loss ratio-based vulnerability model, constant elasticity model, copula-like model, and models adapted from earthquake and nuclear hazards

-• Includes both discrete models (based on a small number of discrete building damage levels) and continuous model forms (using a continuous spectrum of hazard exposure)
+• Includes both discrete models (based on a small number of discrete building damage levels) and continuous forms (using a continuous spectrum of hazard exposure)

-• Critically examines the assumptions underlying and processes used to generate each model, maximizes comparability of the model outputs, and ensures iso-variation across models (homoscedasticity)
+• Critically examines processes used to generate each model and its underlying assumptions, maximizes comparability of the model outputs, and ensures iso-variation across models (homoscedasticity)

 • Model diagnostics and examines the predictions and implications (throughout the sample space, for edge cases, and out-of-sample test cases)